Pornography Act (Austria): Liberalization of Article 2: Protection of minors

 As recently as 1951, the court prohibited the display or posting of the Amazone poster, which showed a woman in underwear putting on a stocking and exposing a large part of her thigh displaying, or posting the Amazone poster, which showed a woman in underwear putting on a stocking and exposing a large part of her thigh, highlighting her voluptuous figure, pronounced curves, and low-cut bra, in places accessible to persons under the age of 16, in particular on billboards, advertising columns, shop windows, and business premises, on the grounds that the Amazone advertising poster was likely to have a harmful influence on the mental and moral development of young people by arousing lust, as evidenced by the defacement and smearing of a number of posters with obscene drawings.
 In contrast, the Supreme Court ruled in 1961 that the depiction of a woman with a low-cut neckline was not harmful to minors if the sexual stimulation did not exceed the level of everyday life.
 However, later decisions took the opposite view until the Supreme Court finally ruled in 1974 that the threshold of irritation should be assessed in relation to daily sensory overload.
-The “normal average person” was considered to be open-minded.
+The "normal average person" was considered to be open-minded.

 The Supreme Court corrected the legislature's Pornography Act by referring to the requirement of suitability for endangering moral and health development and reversing the tightening of the law in 1950.
-The “stimulation” of lust was now once again “overstimulation.”
-The Supreme Court changed its case law and no longer considered an “erotic association” or the “mere arousal of curiosity” to be sufficient grounds for criminal liability.
-Now, only “excessive sexual fantasies” were considered punishable under Section 2 of the Pornography Act.
-Physical posture and facial expression remained decisive.
-A decision by the Leoben Regional Court relieved broadcasting companies of responsibility under § 2 PornA, which was transferred to providers of “offensive” content on the Internet.
+The "stimulation" of lust was now once again "overstimulation."
+The Supreme Court changed its case law and no longer considered an "erotic association" or the "mere arousal of curiosity" to be sufficient grounds for criminal liability.
+Now, only "excessive sexual fantasies" were considered punishable under Section 2 of the Pornography Act.
+Body language and facial expressions remained the key factors.
+A decision by the Leoben Regional Court relieved broadcasting companies of responsibility under § 2 PornA, which was transferred to providers of "offensive" content on the Internet.
 It was explained that it was not the providers but the owners of the television sets who were responsible for providing access to children under the age of 16.
 In a landmark decision, the Styrian provincial government approved AIDS prevention brochures for children aged 14 and older and, after obtaining a child and adolescent psychiatric opinion, determined that young people above this age can no longer be seduced into homosexuality, but should integrate their own inclinations into a healthy development.

-Proposals for a new law
+Proposal for a new law

-A new draft of the pornography act proposed to only cover visual representations (excluding written material) and to remove the vague term “obscenity,” which also included same-sex acts.
+A new draft of the pornography act proposed to only cover visual representations (excluding written material) and to remove the vague term "obscenity," which also included same-sex acts.
 The term had previously been interpreted restrictively by the courts.
 The draft also proposed that only pornographic depictions involving minors, sexual violence, and depictions involving abused animals should be punishable.
 The draft would also exclude same-sex acts from being classified as pornography.
 In addition, the distribution of pornography would generally become punishable, regardless of any profit motive.